 As the name suggests, when a color is laid over an existing color that is known as color overlay.
 The opacity of the foundation color depends upon your choice.
 Now rather than using blocked colors one can use monochromatic color overlays on their designs or prints.
 The different tones of colors peek through each other and it makes it seem as if there is some gradation of hues happening.
 Overlays create a very bold and unique statement if used wisely.
 Color overlays can be used in graphics as well as fashion series.
 The coalition of monochromatic tones with overlaying creates very artsy and aesthetic patterns.

-Are you ready to get designing some chic black and white designs?
+Are you ready to get designing some chic black and white designs to own the monochrome trend?
 Do not forget to use the super user-friendly, e-commerce business-oriented templates at Glorify today!